-Figure 4.2 | Land ownership of study area
+Figure 5.3 | Land ownership of study area

-4.3.2 Soil Suitability
+5.3.2 Soil Suitability

 The 'Soils, Water Requirements and Crops' Report (DWAF, 2004), prepared as part of the Feasibility Study for the Raising of Clanwilliam Dam, included mapping of soils upstream of Bulshoek Weir to a lateral extent of about 60 m above the level of the river or existing canals.
-Figure 4.3 to Figure 4.5 show the potential rating of soils for the production of annual tuberous crops, Figure 4.6 to Figure 4.8 show the potential rating of soils for the production of annual non-tuberous crops, and Figure 4.9 to Figure 4.11 show the potential rating of soils for the production of perennial crops.
+The figures in Appendix B show the potential rating of soils for the production of annual tuberous, annual non-tuberous, and perennial crops.